Mathi-75/SoCworkshop/Week1/day2.md

     - The libraries stores the output parameters like **power, area, voltage, capacitance, rise power, fall power, delay, internal power** for all possible inputs.
     - It also consists of different flovours(different area,power) for same device.

+- Cascading of Combinational circuits causes Glitches that causes unstable output.
+So we connect a D - Flip Flop ckt between 2 combinational ckt to make the output more stable.
+- RESET:
+    - Asynchronous reset : independant of clk signal
+    - Synchronous reset  : dependant of clk signal
+        - waits for posedge clk to reset the output

 ## LABS: